 Mazatlan also boasts of Gothic and Moorish architecture, as presented by the Cathedral of the Immaculate Conception, a gorgeous edifice and beautiful example of baroque creation.
 Built in the 1800s the stunning construction features a hand-carved altar, dome ceilings and outstanding motifs.
 A tour of the city will reveal this as well through the enchanting Plaza Revolución with its adorable gazebos and the many street vendors that make it a commerce center.

-Why Cruise To Mazatlan?
+Why Cruise to Mazatlan?

-Being very close to the U.S .and Canada, Mazatlan offers a fine break that is close enough for a quickie cruise.
+Being very close to the U.S., Mazatlan offers a fine break that is close enough for a quickie cruise.
 Chances of seeing more is really enhanced with a Mexico cruise to Mazatlan.
 The weather, too, is perfect almost all year round, making cruising economical as well.
 It is hard to think of a better thing to do than diving head on into this fun-filled trip, so go ahead and book it now.
 The sun and fun that waits is sure worth it.